We have closed our hiring cycle for 2022-2023 and we do not anticipate to have any new positions until 2024

 NIFA post doctoral fellowships, Ford Foundation post doctoral fellowship, NSF minority postdoctoral research fellowship, NSF postdoctoral fellowships in biology, American Phytopatological Society fellowships, Mycological Society of America fellowships, American Society for Microbiology fellowships, Life Sciences Research Foundation

-Hard working undergraduates interested in gaining experience in plant pathology can contact Lina Quesada via email to discuss opportunities.
-There are several ways to become involved: 1) By becoming a research aide in the lab or 2) by conducting undergraduate research through a class or internship such as the Kelman Scholars or the GTI program, which is also available for international students.
+Undergraduates interested in gaining experience in plant pathology can contact Lina Quesada via email to discuss opportunities.
+There are several ways to become involved: 1) By becoming a research aide in the lab or 2) by conducting undergraduate research through a class or internship such as the Kelman Scholars, the GTI program, which is also available for international students, or Wolfpack Colombia, available to Colombian students.
 During the academic year, activities will include mostly laboratory and computational tasks.
 During summer months, work will also include assisting with field data collection at research sites in North Carolina.
 Please see descriptions of our projects and publications for more details.

 Fellowships for undergraduate students